Azure/opendigitaltwins-building/README.md

 We are working on improving the main interfaces, adding more interfaces in building's areas that we don't support, as well as making better tools to integrate and use the models in smart building platforms and its applications.

 We encourage you to contribute to make DTDL RealEstateCore-based ontology better.
-Please point out bugs or peculiarities, add or extend interfaces and vocabularies, suggest improvements in order to evolve this ontology.
+Please point out bugs or peculiarities, add or extend interfaces and vocabularies, suggest improvements to evolve this ontology.

 - Comment or create a new issue for bug reporting or anything else you want to trigger us
 - For improvements, please fork the rec repository, make your changes and send a pull request